-An applicator may not renew his or her credential before the renewal window opens in year that the credential expires.
-The renewal window opens approximately the first week in October each year.
-(For example, John Doe’s certification expires 12/31/2019.
-He will not be able to renew his certification before the first week of October in 2019.)
+An applicator may not renew his or her credential before the renewal window opens the year the credential expires.
+The renewal window opens around the first week in October each year.
+(For example, if an applicators certification expires December 31, 2020, he cannot renew his certification before the first week of October in 2020.)

 The renewal application fees are as follows: